RoyceTheBiker/Haruspex/README.md

 # Haruspex
 A web server built on the ESP32 platform.
+It uses a React-Native app for Android to setup the Wi-Fi credentials and it serves the web frontend from an external CDN to save space in the microcontroller.

 First commit was a rudimentary web server as taken from the example [ESP32 Web Server](https://randomnerdtutorials.com/esp32-web-server-arduino-ide/) with some small changes.
 Code was changed to not block requests from other clients so that multiple connections can be made.

+This is my first Bluetooth project with the ESP32 but it was having a lot of problems communication with the React-Native app.
+To isolate the problems the [BletiaCS](https://gitlab.com/SiliconTao-Embedded/BletiaCS) project was created to test Bluetooth communications between a client and a server that are both ESP32 devices.

 <!-- vscode-markdown-toc -->
 * 1. [Development](#Development)